vria/design-patterns/Creational/AbstractFactory/README.md

 Abstract factory (Kit)
 ======================

-The abstract factory pattern is about to delegate the creation of objects to a special object called `Factory`.
+The abstract factory pattern is about delegating the creation of objects to a special object called `Factory`.
+A client code that asks the factory to create objects on its behalf is coupled only with the generic interface that a concrete factory implements.
-A client code that asks the factory to create objects on his behalf is coupled only with a generic interface that a concrete factory implements.
 Therefore various concrete factories are interchangeable.

-Moreover the concrete classes of created objects are hidden from client behind their interfaces.
+Moreover the concrete classes of created objects are hidden from clients behind their interfaces.
 So these classes are also interchangeable.
-Usually the objects created by concrete factory belong to the same family.
+Usually the objects created by a concrete factory belong to the same family.

 See [https://en.wikipedia.org/wiki/Abstract_factory_pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern) for more information.